 I like my Nutribullet for many things.
 I have a big RV and actually have my Vitamix blender in my cabinet….but in the last year, I have never used it.
 I always use my Nutribullet.
 It makes smoothies, salad dressings, soups, salsas anything I can think to blend up, it does.
 It is much smaller to store and easier to clean.

 Rectangle and square containers for airtight storage are very helpful.
 Square/rectangle is easier to store and organize than round.
 They fit nicely in your cabinets and keep clutter (open bags of nuts, flour, chocolate chips, etc.) organized.
-I have these here and have found them to be good quality and useful.
+I have these storage containers and have found them to be good quality and useful.

 I have two sizes, one 4 cup and one 8 cup They are versatile by being measuring cups and glass bowls for mixing or microwaving.
 They also nest together for storage.
 I have the original set and this set looks like they will nest even better!
 I might have to upgrade.
 The best price for these is on the pampered chef website.
 The links I provided are to a friends site that sells pampered chef.
 If you have your own consultant already, please buy from them. 🙂